 Brought up on the West Coast by a Chinese mother and a Chinese-Mexican stepfather, Wong was a transcultural artist connected to his ancestry.
 Wong endeavored to capture aspects of the greatest social vulnerability, which were mediated through his experiences and relationships in the diverse communities in which he lived: from the communes of San Francisco in the 1960s, to the Nuyoricans in Loisaida (the Latina community on New York’s Lower East Side), and the community of Asian immigrants in the Chinese neighborhoods in the US.
 Alongside these, Wong’s works also evince pressing concerns like drugs, homosexual desire, the hegemony of a colonial past, urban subculture and their ghettos, racism, law enforcement, among others.
 Working with great precision and interest in language, Wong can be viewed a micro-historian of sorts, engaging his audience on aspects neglected in the conservative American political and cultural discourse during his lifetime and which today’s art discourse in many aspects still fail to fully address.

-Martin Wong: Malicious Mischief is initiated by KW Institute for Contemporary Art, Berlin, curated by Krist Gruijthuijsen and Agustín Pérez-Rubio, and produced in collaboration with Museo Centro de Arte Dos de Mayo (CA2M), Camden Art Centre, and Stedelijk Museum.
+Martin Wong.
+Malicious Mischief is initiated by KW Institute for Contemporary Art, Berlin, curated by Krist Gruijthuijsen and Agustín Pérez Rubio, and produced in collaboration with Camden Art Centre, Stedelijk Museum and Museo Centro de Arte Dos de Mayo.

-After its iteration at CA2M, the exhibition will travel to KW Institute for Contemporary Art in Berlin, from 25 February to 14 May 2023; Camden Art Centre in London from 7 July to 17 September 2023; Stedelijk Museum in Amsterdam from November 2023 to February 2024.
+After its iteration at Museo CA2M, the exhibition will travel to KW Institute for Contemporary Art in Berlin, from 25 February to 14 May 2023; Camden Art Centre in London from 16 June to 17 September 2023; Stedelijk Museum in Amsterdam from November 2023 to February 2024.

 Curator and art critic Krist Gruijthuijsen has been the director of KW Institute for Contemporary Art since July 1, 2016.
 He has curated exhibitions by Hanne Lippard, Ian Wilson, Adam Pendleton, Ronald Jones, Hiwa K, Willem de Rooij, Beatriz González, David Wojnarowicz, Hreinn Friðfinnsson, Hassan Sharif, Leonilson, and Peter Friedl among others, and has edited numerous publications.